 The second screen of the URL screen shows whether or not the recorder has been paired with a Gateway or Bluetooth adapter.
 The items on this screen are:

-- Gate- The MAC address for the paired Gateway - PC The MAC address for a paired Bluetooth adapter - Tab The MAC address for a paired Android Tablet - KEY ID The receiving center identifier, which is an ID for the actual unique 256-bit encryption key for files sent via the Gateway.
+- Gate (Gateway)- The MAC address for the paired Gateway - KEY ID The receiving center identifier, which is an ID for the actual unique 256-bit encryption key for files sent via the Gateway.